Go and mathematics

 The game of Go is one of the most popular games in the world.
 As a result of its elegant and simple rules, the game has long been an inspiration for mathematical research.
 Shen Kuo, an 11th century Chinese scholar, estimated in his Dream Pool Essays that the number of possible board positions is around 10^{172}.
 In more recent years, research of the game by John H. Conway led to the development of the surreal numbers and contributed to development of combinatorial game theory (with Go Infinitesimals being a specific example of its use in Go).

 Computational complexity

 Generalized Go is played on n × n boards, and the computational complexity of determining the winner in a given position of generalized Go depends crucially on the ko rules.

-Go is “almost” in PSPACE, since in normal play, moves are not reversible, and it is only through capture that there is the possibility of the repeating patterns necessary for a harder complexity.
+Go is "almost" in PSPACE, since in normal play, moves are not reversible, and it is only through capture that there is the possibility of the repeating patterns necessary for a harder complexity.

 Without ko

 Without ko, Go is PSPACE-hard.
 This is proved by reducing True Quantified Boolean Formula, which is known to be PSPACE-complete, to generalized geography, to planar generalized geography, to planar generalized geography with maximum degree 3, finally to Go positions.

-Go with superko is not known to be in PSPACE.
-Though actual games seem never to last longer than $n^2$ moves, in general it is not known if there were a polynomial bound on the length of Go games.
-If there were, Go would be PSPACE-complete.
-As it currently stands, it might be PSPACE-complete, EXPTIME-complete, or even EXPSPACE-complete.